It Starts in Parks

 Through the City’s Capital Improvement Program, the Department identifies projects that support community needs, prevent the deterioration of existing infrastructure, and respond to and anticipate the future growth of the City.

-To check on the status of park projects and view future considerations, click on the menu bars on the left column.
+To check on the status of park projects and view future considerations, click on the menu bars on the left column or review the current City Development Map.

 For more information, contact Parks & Recreation at (941) 429-PARK(7275).